-Dwight Peck's low-res photos
+Dwight Peck's farm photos

 Farms of the Jura in winter

-[The Jura mountains run in a southwest-northeast direction along the border between France and Switzerland, from Geneva (Genève) to Basel (Bâle), holding at about 1300-1400 meters altitude (4350-4500 feet), and peaking in the range of 1650 meters (5450 feet).
-These photos of high alpage farms in winter are mainly from the southwestern end of that range, between the cities of Geneva and Vallorbe.]
+The Jura mountains run in a southwest-northeast direction along the border between France and Switzerland, from Geneva (Genève) to Basel (Bâle), holding at about 1300-1400 meters altitude (4350-4500 feet), and peaking in the range of 1650 meters (5450 feet).
+These photos of high alpage farms in winter are mainly from the southwestern end of that range, between the cities of Geneva and Vallorbe.

 Les Chenevières

 Located at 1220m altitude in a broad meadow, visible from the lakeside below, along the farm road between the village of Le Vaud and the Perroude du Vaud farm at the top of the ridgeline.
-Seen here, look westward, toward the end of a sunny day, 12 January 2002.
+Seen here, looking westward, toward the end of a sunny day, 12 January 2002.

 The front of the farm overlooking Lake Geneva (Lac Léman), human habitation on the right, animals' on the left.

-The west side in declining sunlight.
+The west side in declining sunlight

-Lake Geneva in the background, 12 January 2002.
+Lake Geneva in the background, 12 January 2002

-A snowy day, 9 April 2004.
+A snowy day, 9 April 2004

 13 December 2009

 Feedback and suggestions are welcome if positive, resented if negative, .
 All rights reserved, all wrongs avenged.
-Posted 9 February 2002, revised 22 March 2010.
+Posted 9 February 2002, revised 22 March 2010, 23 December 2016, 19 January 2020.

 Farms of the Jura in winter